ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
+How a Marketing Automation Workflow Built with React Flow Will Supercharge Your Product - <a href="https://medium.com/@jannatulferdous201018/how-a-marketing-automation-workflow-built-with-react-flow-will-supercharge-your-product-0458b6d630c4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Maisha`**

+<blockquote>You don’t need to build it from scratch.
+Here’s how VisualFlow’s ready-made React Flow template saves you months of work and makes your…
+Continue reading on Medium »</blockquote>

+<h3>2.
+How to use Redux Tool Kit(RTK) in Modern React Applications - <a href="https://medium.com/@janithmadhushan357/how-to-use-redux-tool-kit-rtk-in-modern-react-applications-f43b0ee98e0c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Janith Madhushan`**

+<blockquote>State Management is a challenging task when developing large-scale software with React.js.
+Many people say that Redux is difficult to use…
+Continue reading on Medium »</blockquote>

+<h3>3.
 Next.js on Vite: Why the 50% Bundle Drop Is Finally Real (And What It Actually Means) - <a href="https://medium.com/better-dev-nextjs-react/next-js-on-vite-why-the-50-bundle-drop-is-finally-real-and-what-it-actually-means-7a0ad81822ef?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Melvin Prince`**

 <blockquote>If you’ve been comparing Vite to Next.js lately, you’re going to want to hear this.
 Continue reading on Better Dev — NextJs/React »</blockquote>

-<h3>2.
+<h3>4.
 Kafka Anti-Patterns: Mistakes We Made in Production That Nearly Broke Our System - <a href="https://medium.com/@praveengaddam319/kafka-anti-patterns-mistakes-we-made-in-production-that-nearly-broke-our-system-3a3fd8230284?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `PraveenCodes`**

 <blockquote>Kafka is powerful, but small design mistakes can quietly break scalability, reliability, and performance.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>5.
 Web Performance Optimization: How We Reduced Deploy Artifact Size by 52% Without Changing a Single… - <a href="https://medium.com/@vinayak.pandey779/web-performance-optimization-how-we-reduced-deploy-artifact-size-by-52-without-changing-a-single-6e82034e3186?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vinayak Pandey`**

 <blockquote>Web performance is often discussed in terms of complex architectural changes — rewriting components, introducing new frameworks, or…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>6.
 ADVANCED ZUSTAND “4”, Slices Pattern & Scalable Store Architecture - <a href="https://levelup.gitconnected.com/advanced-zustand-4-slices-pattern-scalable-store-architecture-b07301035eca?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Simuratli`**

 <blockquote>How can we organize Zustand in big projects?
 Continue reading on Level Up Coding »</blockquote>

-<h3>5.
-Stop Baking Config Into Your React Builds — Runtime Env Vars for Containerised Frontends - <a href="https://medium.com/@olamide226/stop-baking-config-into-your-react-builds-runtime-env-vars-for-containerised-frontends-00ee8024a895?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Olamide Adebayo`**

-<blockquote>There is a lie at the heart of “containerised” React apps.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Next.js 16 Roadmap : DAY 7/30— Review & Build: Your “Personal Blog Site” - <a href="https://medium.com/@shahzaibnawaz/next-js-16-roadmap-day-7-30-review-build-your-personal-blog-site-1a1c5f4758b1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js App Router Webhooks: Signature Verification Done Right - <a href="https://medium.com/@prateekJain11/next-js-app-router-webhooks-signature-verification-done-right-a0990caac3b0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahzaib Nawaz`**
+✍️ **posted by `Prateek Jain`**

-<blockquote>🎯 What Are We Doing Today?
+<blockquote>Webhook verification in Next.js App Router is one of those things that looks straightforward until it isn’t.
+The docs show you the happy…
 Continue reading on Medium »</blockquote>

 <h3>2.
-I built a free Planning Poker tool with Next.js and Socket.io - <a href="https://medium.com/@mfofana/i-built-a-free-planning-poker-tool-with-next-js-and-socket-io-101d4c813d3d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The x402 Protocol: Enabling Agentic Payments for APIs with HTTP 402 - <a href="https://medium.com/@abdullah_95/the-x402-protocol-enabling-agentic-payments-for-apis-with-http-402-0c29d8741118?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohamed Fofana`**
+✍️ **posted by `Abdullah Muhammad`**

-<blockquote>🚀 I built a free Planning Poker tool for agile teams.
+<blockquote>Basic knowledge of web development and the Ethereum blockchain will be sufficient for working through the contents of this article.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Next.js on Vite: Why the 50% Bundle Drop Is Finally Real (And What It Actually Means) - <a href="https://medium.com/better-dev-nextjs-react/next-js-on-vite-why-the-50-bundle-drop-is-finally-real-and-what-it-actually-means-7a0ad81822ef?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Deploy a Next.js App to Production (The Right Way) - <a href="https://medium.com/codetodeploy/how-to-deploy-a-next-js-app-to-production-the-right-way-1efe57e38fe1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**
+✍️ **posted by `Chandan | Full-Stack Developer`**

-<blockquote>If you’ve been comparing Vite to Next.js lately, you’re going to want to hear this.
+<blockquote>How to Deploy a Next.js App to Production
-Continue reading on Better Dev — NextJs/React »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <h3>4.
-Angular Services — Complete Guide with Patterns and Examples - <a href="https://medium.com/@wm4012388/angular-services-complete-guide-with-patterns-and-examples-f52ccb5e8a77?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Angular Template-Driven Forms — Complete Guide (with Validation & Examples) - <a href="https://medium.com/@wm4012388/angular-template-driven-forms-complete-guide-with-validation-examples-73a8827f4b38?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Wali Muhammad`**

-<blockquote>Angular is a powerful framework for building modern web applications.
-One of its core concepts is services, which help you write modular…
+<blockquote>Forms are one of the most important parts of any web application.
+In Angular, there are two main approaches to handle forms:
 Continue reading on Medium »</blockquote>

 <h3>5.
-Building Scalable Storybook Stories with Next.js App Router: A Container-First Approach - <a href="https://mattclaffey.medium.com/building-scalable-storybook-stories-with-next-js-app-router-a-container-first-approach-94e066c838e6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Designing a Production-Ready Image Upload & Rendering Pipeline - <a href="https://medium.com/@nirman123.doshi/designing-a-production-ready-image-upload-rendering-pipeline-86c17896e433?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Matt Claffey`**
+✍️ **posted by `Nirman Doshi`**

-<blockquote>Next.js App Router revolutionised how we structure React applications with Server Components, layouts, and nested routing.
-But when it…
+<blockquote>Modern web applications rely heavily on images.
+From e-commerce product catalogs to social media feeds and news portals, images are often…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Building the Centralized Identity Hub: Secure API Handlers with Next.js & Prisma (Part 2) - <a href="https://medium.com/@kaigrammm/building-the-centralized-identity-hub-secure-api-handlers-with-next-js-prisma-part-2-bbb129f060a0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Knew Nothing About SEO.
+Here’s How I Got 176 Pages Indexed in 3 Weeks. - <a href="https://medium.com/@federicosciuca/i-knew-nothing-about-seo-heres-how-i-got-176-pages-indexed-in-3-weeks-8a007ff02218?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kaigrammm`**
+✍️ **posted by `Federico Sciuca`**

-<blockquote>Introduction
+<blockquote>Six months ago, I couldn’t have told you the difference between a canonical tag and a meta description.
-In Part 1, we discussed the architectural necessity of a Single Source of Truth (SSoT) and designed a robust PostgreSQL… Continue reading on Medium »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>7.
-Build My Port -Create a Portfolio Without Writing Code - <a href="https://medium.com/@mbodhija80/build-my-port-create-a-portfolio-without-writing-code-b9378ae942b2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I built a production rental marketplace, then turned it into a boilerplate. - <a href="https://medium.com/@markoristic_14215/i-built-a-production-rental-marketplace-then-turned-it-into-a-boilerplate-f423135f8492?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohit`**
+✍️ **posted by `Marko Ristic`**

-<blockquote>Everyone deserves a portfolio website — even without knowing a single line of code.
+<blockquote>I’ve been running a peer-to-peer rental marketplace in production for a while now.
+Real users, real listings, real transactions.
+And after…
 Continue reading on Medium »</blockquote>

 <h3>8.
+Next.js 16 Roadmap : DAY 7/30— Review & Build: Your “Personal Blog Site” - <a href="https://medium.com/@shahzaibnawaz/next-js-16-roadmap-day-7-30-review-build-your-personal-blog-site-1a1c5f4758b1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shahzaib Nawaz`**

+<blockquote>🎯 What Are We Doing Today?
+Continue reading on Medium »</blockquote>

-How I Rebuilt My Developer Portfolio Using Next.js - <a href="https://medium.com/@manan.work75/how-i-rebuilt-my-developer-portfolio-using-next-js-f14b89a0e872?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>9.
+I built a free Planning Poker tool with Next.js and Socket.io - <a href="https://medium.com/@mfofana/i-built-a-free-planning-poker-tool-with-next-js-and-socket-io-101d4c813d3d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Manan Patel`**
+✍️ **posted by `Mohamed Fofana`**

-<blockquote>Building a portfolio is one of the most important projects for any developer.
-In this article, I share how I built my portfolio, what I…
+<blockquote>🚀 I built a free Planning Poker tool for agile teams.
 Continue reading on Medium »</blockquote>

 <br/>